iron-software/IronPdfJava.Examples/examples/file-to-pdf/README.md

 ***Based on <https://ironpdf.com/examples/file-to-pdf/>***

-IronPDF facilitates the conversion of HTML documents stored locally or on a network into PDF format.
-For this conversion, utilize the `PdfDocument.renderHtmlFileAsPdf` method, exemplified previously.
+IronPDF enables the conversion of HTML files situated on local drives or network paths.
+To perform this conversion, utilize the `PdfDocument.renderHtmlFileAsPdf` method, as demonstrated in the example provided.

-When executed successfully, `PdfDocument.renderHtmlFileAsPdf` yields a new `PdfDocument` object, which encapsulates the contents of the specified HTML file.
-This process includes rendering all associated assets that are relatively referenced within the HTML—like stylesheets, scripts, and images—ensuring they appear correctly within the PDF, maintaining the look and functionality you would expect from viewing the HTML in a web browser.
+Upon successful execution, the `PdfDocument.renderHtmlFileAsPdf` method returns a new `PdfDocument` instance encapsulating the content from the specified HTML file.
+This method also ensures that all relative references within the HTML, such as stylesheets, scripts, and image paths, are correctly rendered, maintaining their original context from the HTML.

-To say it succinctly, the HTML content is transformed into a PDF document that mirrors its browser presentation complete with all visual elements and styling.
+Essentially, the output PDF document will mirror the appearance of the HTML file in a web browser, complete with all images and CSS preserved.

-It should be noted that `PdfDocument.renderHtmlFileAsPdf` can raise an `IOException` if it encounters issues accessing or reading the HTML file.
+The `PdfDocument.renderHtmlFileAsPdf` method might issue an `IOException` if it fails to locate or open the specified HTML file.

-For further details on tailoring the generated PDF's aesthetics, consult the [IronPDF API Documentation for ChromePdfRenderOptions](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/render/ChromePdfRenderOptions.html).
-This guide provides insight into customizing PDF output using the `renderHtmlFileAsPdf` method.
+For additional details on customizing the resulting PDF's appearance using the `renderHtmlFileAsPdf` method, consult the [IronPDF API Documentation for ChromePdfRenderOptions](https://ironpdf.com/java/object-reference/api/com/ironsoftware/ironpdf/render/ChromePdfRenderOptions.html).

+[Learn to Convert HTML to PDF with Java Tutorial](https://ironpdf.com/java/tutorials/html-to-pdf/) provides further insights and guidance on this process.